lknapp/bike-database/notes.md

 - enable posting to bike index when a bike is created
 - add tests to ensure that pages render

-# Bugs
-- when application voided, bike should go back to pool of bikes

 # Other
 Reports
   General Reports